adrienjoly/deno-crawler/README.md

 # Node Crawler

-Experimental project, just to play with `deno`.
+Experimental project with @sbellone, just to play with `deno`.

 ## Usage